chrisbergr/Wordpress-Content-Helper/readme.txt

 Major features in WordPress Content Helper:

-* Convert Email-addresses into ASCII strings to optimistically protect them from spambots.
+* Convert email addresses into ASCII strings to optimistically protect them from spambots.

 == Installation ==